 - Further pricing information:

 - Access to Matanaka is through private property so please remain on the track and do not walk around other parts of the farm.
-No dogs (even on a leash) are permitted on the property.
+No dogs (even on a leash) are permitted on the property at any time.